TsungYuanHsu/chat/README.md

-# Convert input.txt to output.txt
+# Use python to finish specific task in txt file